Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: An Application to Licensure Test

-Finally, posterior means and 95\% credible intervals of the global parameters are presented in Table~\ref{table:est}, where the global parameters refer to the parameters that are not person-specific or item-specific.
-In particular, the posterior mean of the proportion of cheaters is 2.1\%, with 95\% credible interval (1.9\%, 3.2\%).
-This estimate is close to the proportion of 2.5\% based on the cheating labels from the testing program.
-The posterior mean of the proportion of compromised items is 40.5\%, with 95\% credible interval (36.9\%, 43.7\%).
-This estimate is close to, but slightly higher than the proportion of 37.6\% given by the testing program.
-It suggests that the testing program may have missed several compromised items during its labeling process.
-Furthermore, the posterior mean of $\delta$ is 0.904.
-That is, the odds ratio of correctly answering a compromised item is about $\exp(0.904) = 2.5$ when comparing a cheater and a non-cheater with the same ability level.
+Finally, posterior means and 95\% credible intervals for the global parameters are presented in Table~\ref{table:est}, where the global parameters refer to the parameters that are not person-specific or item-specific.
+In particular, the posterior mean of the proportion of cheaters is 2.8\%, with 95\% credible interval (2.0\%, 3.6\%).
+This estimate is close to the proportion of 2.5\% calculated based on the cheating labels from the testing program.
+The posterior mean of the proportion of compromised items is 40.1\%, with 95\% credible interval (38.7\%, 43.3\%).
+This estimate is close to, but slightly higher than, the proportion of 37.6\% given by the testing program.
+It may be the case that the testing program missed several compromised items during its labelling process.
+Furthermore, the posterior mean of $\delta$ is 0.895.
+That is, the odds ratio of correctly answering a compromised item is about $\exp(0.895) = 2.447$ when comparing a cheater and a non-cheater with the same ability level.
+Again, we point out that these interpretations depend on the extent to which our model holds and thus should be taken with caution.